clemak27/clemak27.github.io/content/linux_setup/index.md

 While Arch really is awesome (and I would everyone interested in Linux to at least try it out for a while) there were also a few things that annoyed me.
-As already said, I documented my whole setup and ended up with some pretty convoluted install scripts.
+As already said, I documented my whole setup and ended up with some pretty convoluted installation scripts.
 That said, such scripts take also time to maintain, and testing them would usually mean spinning up a VM etc. Not to mention the not-so-nice experience of not writing down a magic command that fixes an issue.